 In January 2011, we entered into a collaboration and license agreement with GSK to discover, develop and commercialize novel small molecule HMT inhibitors directed to three targets from our product platform.

 Under the agreement, we received an upfront payment of $20.0 million.
-In addition, we have received $6.0 million of fixed research funding, earned $14.0 million in milestone payments and recorded $2.0 million of prepaid research funding.
-In April 2014, we announced that we had received an additional $4.0 million in milestone and license payments and are eligible to receive up to $620.0 million in additional milestone payments, comprising aggregate research, development and regulatory milestone payments of up to $402.0 million and sales-based milestone payments of up to $218.0 million.
+In addition, we have received a $3.0 million payment upon the execution of an agreement amendment, $6.0 million of fixed research funding, $3.6 million in research funding payments and $15.0 million in milestone payments and are eligible to receive up to $620.0 million in additional milestone payments, comprising aggregate research, development and regulatory milestone payments of up to $402.0 million and sales-based milestone payments of up to $218.0 million.
 In addition, GSK is required to pay us royalties on worldwide net product sales.